The Turn of the Screw (opera): Act 1

 (Scene 8 – At Night) Miles has slipped outside in his nightclothes, and from the tower Quint sings beguilingly to him ("Miles!
 Miles!" – a variant of "O why did I come") and of mysteries ("I am all things strange and bold") while Miss Jessel sings to Flora to come to her to see "all those we have wept for together".
 The Governess and Mrs. Grose interrupt them and the ghosts depart.
 Miles tells the Governess, "You see, I am bad, aren't I?"

 Act 2

-(Scene 1 – Colloquy and sollilogy) The ghosts of Quint and Miss Jessel are "nowhere".
+(Scene 1 – Colloquy and Soliloquy) The ghosts of Quint and Miss Jessel are "nowhere".
 They argue ("Why did you call me from my schoolroom dreams?") about whether Quint caused Miss Jessel's downfall, but unite (in the only time the "Screw" theme is sung) that they will claim the children, culminating with "The ceremony of innocence is drowned" (to the "O why did I come?" theme).
 Also nowhere, the Governess laments ("Lost in my labyrinth") that her innocence has not prepared her for the evil that surrounds her.